NL0125/NL_BlueStamp_Portfolio/index.md

 For my second milestone, I designed the layout of where each component I created would go on the carbon fiber vest I would make.
 During this process, I also 3D printed circuit boxes for ease of gluing each circuit to foam pads (that would be glued onto the carbon fiber).
 I then hot glued the circuits onto the carbon fiber vest

 A major challenge I faced for my second milestone was figuring out how to properly cut the carbon fiber without having the ends fray.
-Fraying was prevented with tape on the ends that I cut.
+Fraying was prevented with tape and hot glue on the ends that I cut.

 # Second Milestone Images
 Schematics for attaching circuits to carbon fiber (to be worn like shown)